Salesforce-Industries-Process-Library/Industries-CPQ/README.md

 ## Attribute Based Pricing

-The `AttributeBasedPricing.zip` contains the following Apex Classes:
+The `AttributeBasedPricing.zip` is available under the AttributeBasedPricing folder and contains the following Apex Classes:
 - PricingPlanHelper
 - CustomPricingPlanStempImpl
 - CustomPricingPlanStempImplTest